Switzerland in the Eurovision Song Contest 1963: Finale suisse du Grand Prix Eurovision de la Chanson

 Swiss French broadcaster Télévision suisse romande (TSR) staged the national final on 9 February 1963 at 20:30 CET (19:30 UTC) in Geneva.
 It was presented by Heidi Abel, Mascia Cantoni, and Claude Evelyne.
-The orchestra was accompanied by Cédric Dumont, Luc Hoffmann, and Radiosa.
+The Radiosa Orchestra, which served as the show's orchestra, was accompanied by Cédric Dumont and Luc Hoffmann.

 The voting consisted of three sets of nine-member regional juries from Zürich, Lugano, and Geneva.
 Each regional jury would give 3 points to their favorite song, 2 to their second favorite, and 1 to their third favorite.
 The winner was the song "T'en va pas", written by Émile Gardaz and composed by Géo Voumard, and performed by Esther Ofarim.
 The winning composers were not revealed until the end of the show.
 Known results are listed in the chart below.